 Let me paint the picture for you.
 I do not work at home.
 I have no vocational ministry that makes me independent.
 I have no secretary or any other administrative help.
 It’s just me.
 I have a regular FT job.
 I am an adjunct professor at two schools.
-I maintain three blogs, six websites, and my own online institute.
-I also have two podcasts.
-After all that I actually try to write for scholarly publication.
-I’m currently working on a book with a manuscript deadline of Sept 1.
-I also have a wife and kids who are nice to see now and again.
+I blog, podcast, and do interviews.
+I also write articles and books.
+That means research (even for novels) and deadlines.
+I also have a wife and kids with whom I like to interact and occasionally need me.

 4. The divine council (see my divine council site).
 This includes questions about the sons of God (I don’t take the Sethite view, as biblical theology didn’t begin with Augustine) and the book of 1 Enoch (you can read it online just as well as I can).

 5. Azazel in Leviticus 16.

 6. Psalm 82 and silly (but common) objections to plural elohim in that passage of the OT.
 See my divine council website again.

 7. Sheol (or, “Did Israelite religion have a heaven and a hell concept?”)